German minister compares anti-G20 protesters to Islamist terrorists

 "Such small-minded skirmishes are the business of people who took a whole city hostage for their dim-wittedness in an almost terrorist manner," said Schulz, whose party is trailing Merkel's conservatives in the opinion polls.

-Almost 500 officers were injured during the protests and police said on Sunday they had arrested 186 people and taken 225 into custody.
+Police said almost 500 officers were injured during the protests, with 186 people arrested and 225 taken into custody.

 Some commentators have criticized Merkel's choice of Hamburg, a seaport with a strong radical leftist tradition, to host the meeting, saying her desire to demonstrate her commitment to freedom of speech had backfired.